 Despite the sluggish Wi-Fi, a lot of airports actually have their own airport app but do they use it to its full potential?
 Considering the Wi-Fi speeds, probably not.
 Millennials expect to be able to use mobile technology in every aspect of their lives - they purchase, research, pay for products, chat with friends, and use social media.
 The convenience of the cell phone is paramount to the Millennials.

 Booking flights, checking in, tracking changes to flight schedules, etc. are all things that can already be done via mobile app.
-More still, with Indoor Positioning and Navigation, airports offer their next generation customers unprecedented convenience levels, while profiting from it at the same time.
+More still, with Indoor Positioning and Navigation, airports offer their next-generation customers unprecedented convenience levels, while profiting from it at the same time.

 Handling a long layover at an airport can be quite tiresome, especially if passengers don’t know their way around.
 Where to find the souvenir shop?
 Which restaurant is recommended and where is it located?
 The gate has changed - what’s the fastest way to get there?
 All these questions can easily be answered within airport apps using Indoor Navigation.

 Sixty-six percent of millennials already book their trips via their smartphone, and there’s no doubt that this number will only increase as airports and airlines get more technologically advanced.
-In the Netherlands, Eindhoven Airport N.V. recently published a video of the future airport showing how everything from booking and checking in, to ordering transportation and buying duty-free products is handled through the phone.
+In the Netherlands, Eindhoven Airport N.V. recently published a video of the future airport showing how everything from booking and checking in to ordering transportation and buying duty-free products is handled through the phone.

 In China, the majority of consumers shop online more than once a week.
 It’s well known that the country is at the forefront of technology with Indian Millennials following closely behind.
 Keeping in mind that these two countries combined have 790 million Millennials and that they’ll be two of the fastest growing air travel markets in the future, underlines just how important technology will be in the next generation airport.

 As older generations may not feel comfortable entrusting every step of their journey to their phone, there will of course be a transition period.
-However, it’s clear that (mobile) technology will be at the epicenter of the next generation airport.
+However, it’s clear that (mobile) technology will be at the epicenter of the next-generation airport.

 A World of Experiences

 Millennials want experiences.
-They’re forcing retailers to move into uncharted waters with their increasing demand for in-store experiences, they’re twice as likely as any other generation to seek adventure, and 72% of the them would like to increase their spending on experiences over physical things.
+They’re forcing retailers to move into uncharted waters with their increasing demand for in-store experiences, they’re twice as likely as any other generation to seek adventure, and 72% of them would like to increase their spending on experiences over physical things.

 That’s why airport architects are busy rethinking the traditional terminal experience.
 Several airports have recently morphed into community spaces with butterfly gardens, indoor skating rinks, IMAX movie theaters, beer halls, yoga rooms, and children’s playgrounds, but this is just the beginning of the physical airport disruption.

-According to architects, airports will become “a place people want to be, rather where they go for transportation”.
+According to architects, airports will become “a place people want to be, rather than where they go for transportation”.
 Although travelers are waiting impatiently for this transformation, we won’t see any major changes in the near future, but there’s a good chance that today’s airport will be a community with a town-square feeling in a decade or two.